What Are The Educational Requirements For A Chiropractor in Spring Hill TN?

 After reading the above information, I feel it is safe to say that your chiropractic doctor knows far more about your health than just treating your back.
 To help understand this it is useful to compare a chiropractor’s education to other members of the health care community.
 Since many people are familiar with a medical doctor, we will compare their educational background with that of a chiropractic doctor.
 For starters, the typical chiropractic student will have completed a total of approximately 2,419 hours of academic work prior to the initiation of clinical studies.
 In comparison, the majority of medical students will have completed somewhere around 2,047 hours of study.
 Further, while each health care discipline has its strengths, chiropractic students undergo more hours of study in the fields of anatomy, embryology, physiology, biochemistry, diagnosis, x-ray, and orthopedics.
 In contrast, medical practitioners have had more classroom hours studying the subjects of pathology, psychology, and obstetrics.

 When analyzing these numbers it is important to understand that while differences exist, each of your doctors has undertaken and completed a similar core education.
-In addition, it is important to remember that each of your doctors (even in the same health care discipline) possess various strengths to compensate for other health care professionals' weaknesses and utilize a different approach to healing the body.
-In the end, finding the doctor that understands your needs and has the tools to provide you with the most appropriate care is what is important.
+In addition, it is important to remember that each of your doctors (even in the same healthcare discipline) possesses various strengths to compensate for other healthcare professionals' weaknesses and utilize a different approach to healing the body.
+In the end, finding a doctor that understands your needs and has the tools to provide you with the most appropriate care is what is important.

-At Spring Hill Health & Wellness our team is here to help answer your questions.
+At Spring Hill Health and Wellness our team is here to help answer your questions.
 Please feel free to contact us today.

 8:30am - 5:30pm